timothydungan/Video-Learning/README.md

 # Video-Learning

 This is a small section of the student-facing part of a video learning (or video tutorial) site.
 It allows students to watch the course videos in order or navigate to specific lessons.
 It's also set up for student/teacher discussions of each lesson as well as video transcripts.
+It's a fast-loading, ultra-responsive, minimalist, one-page design with graceful degradation to allow it to work even without JavaScript.

 ## Getting Started